mn-am/chemotyper/README.md

 ## ChemoTyper application

-The ChemoTyper application is a tool that allows for searching and highlighting chemotypes (chemical substructures or subgraphs) in datasets of molecules.
+The ChemoTyper application is a tool that allows for searching and highlighting chemotypes - chemical substructures or subgraphs with optionally embedded atom, bond, electronic, or molecular properties - in datasets of molecules.
 Typical applications are as follows.

 *   Searching for structural alerts for toxicity in chemical structure files
 *   Filtering of chemical structures according to chemotypes